Erwan-Martin/Persistent-activity/README.md

 This model is inspired by the article (Compte et al.,2000) and an exercise of neural dynamics textbook.

-To use this model you will need the Brian2 package for neural simulations (https://brian2.readthedocs.io/en/stable/).
+To use this model requires the Brian2 package for neural simulations (https://brian2.readthedocs.io/en/stable/).

-This is a leaky integrate and fire model that modelize the prefrontal cortex area and external input connection from other area of the brain.
+This is a leaky integrate and fire model that modelize the prefrontal cortex area and external input connections from other area of the brain.

 The network is made of two neuron populations, excitatory and inhibitory, every neurons of both population receives a train of stimulations from the external population with a poisson distribution.